 Since this product is branded under ZyXEL but is manufactured by Hitron Technologies, you may have to call a Comcast representative to set it up.
 Tell them that your modem is a Hitron CCA-30360, and that should alleviate any problems you might have.

 If you think you can handle that, you are getting a screamin’ bargain on this modem.
-One of my favorite elements is its classy design, with a unique asymmetrical venting design on the top, and an awesome retro font atop the LED display.
+One of my favorite elements is its classy design, with a unique asymmetrical vent pattern on the top, and an awesome retro font over its LED display.

-If you like your networking gear cheap and with a little character, then this is an all-star pick.
+If you like your networking gear cheap and with a little character, then the ZyXEL BRG35503 is an all-star pick.